Wellness Wednesday: Quality Emergency Care You Can Trust

-In our Wellness Wednesday segment presented by GuideWell Emergency Doctors, Gayle Guyardo the host of the nationally syndicated health and wellness show Bloom visits GuideWell Emergency Doctors and talks with Board-Certified Emergency Medicine Physician Victoria Hammond, M.D. about the high quality emergency care they provide at one third the cost and half the wait time of the average ER visit.
+In our Wellness Wednesday segment presented by GuideWell Emergency Doctors Host Gayle Guyardo of the nationally syndicated health and wellness TV show Bloom talks with Board-Certified Emergency Medicine Physician Victoria Hammond, M.D. at GuideWell Emergency Doctors about their high quality emergency care available in the Tampa Bay area at one-third the cost and half the average wait time of the average ER visit.

 Tampa Bay Locations